mlatu-lang/readable-mlatu/readme.md

 Running `make lib` will compile the `mlatu.o` file.
 Works with gcc/clang, hasn't been tested with any other compilers.
 Run `make repl` to make the repl.
-Mlatu rule files to be loaded in the repl can be passed as command line args.
+Mlatu rule files to be loaded in the repl can be passed as command line args; doing it like this will make mlatu exit if the files could not be opened.
+You can also load mlatu rule files in the repl with `#wield path/to/file.mlt`, and if the file could not be opened, it will error in the repl without exiting.

 ## Docs
 Documentation can be found in the header file [mlatu.h](mlatu.h).